cs231n/cs231n.github.io/classification.md

   <div class="figcaption">An example of using pixel-wise differences to compare two images with L1 distance (for one color channel in this example).
 Two images are subtracted elementwise and then all differences are added up to a single number.
 If two images are identical the result will be zero.
 But if the images are very different the result will be large.</div>
 </div>

-Lets also look at how we might implement the classifier in code.
-First, lets load the CIFAR-10 data into memory as 4 arrays: the training data/labels and the test data/labels.
+Let's also look at how we might implement the classifier in code.
+First, let's load the CIFAR-10 data into memory as 4 arrays: the training data/labels and the test data/labels.
 In the code below, `Xtr` (of size 50,000 x 32 x 32 x 3) holds all the images in the training set, and a corresponding 1-dimensional array `Ytr` (of length 50,000) holds the training labels (from 0 to 9):

 ```python
 Xtr, Ytr, Xte, Yte = load_CIFAR10('data/cifar10/') # a magic function we provide